roidelapluie/blog/content/articles/acl.md

 It would also allow an attacker to discretely open more rights to a directory; it can bring a lot of unneeded complexity if used by unskilled sysadmins.

+In EL6 you can already do this but by default you need to add the `acl` option to the fstab because the default filesystem is EXT4.

 Of course, if you do not want them, you can chose to add `noacl` to the fstab options and remount the filesystems (`mount -o remount,noacl /`).
 I would recommend this if you do not need them.